stephen-bunn/standardfile/README.rst

 Decrypting Items
 ~~~~~~~~~~~~~~~~

-You can decrypt synced items by calling the ``user.decrypt`` function on an item.
+You can decrypt synced items by calling the ``user.decrypt`` method on an item.

 >>> print(user.decrypt(user.items['d3866137-f7f6-4b98-8b34-43cae416472e']))
 'testing'